What is new product development (NPD)?

 New product development is a cross-functional activity.
 It involves people from many different groups across your business.
 Cross-functional teams come together in the idea generation stages to develop the initial product concept.

 In many industries, these functions might include design engineering or coding, testing; product management; sales, finance, and others.
 There is also a team leader or scrum master.
 A cross-functional team stays together throughout the new product development cycle.
+If your organization develops hardware products or works with a manufacturing partner, you may want to spell out the functional involvement in a New Product Introduction (NPI) process.

 In addition, a Senior Management team oversees and approves the project as it develops.
 They have a responsibility for the investments they make in new product development.